 Applications for the Mabel Ryans close on 11th October 2017 and rehearsals have now begun but there is still time to enter the Let’s Make A Competition, on 5th November 2017.
 This is a workshop for pre – competition children aimed at dancers ages 8-10 who are in Grades 2-3.

 HBS Dancers Required for Performance and Workshop at the first ‘Sacred Mathematics’ London Conference, October 2017

 Saturday 21st and Sunday 22nd October 2017 at the Steiner Theatre, Baker Street, W1.

-5 Dancers who are working at a minimum level of Grade 6 are invited to perform excerpts of traditional Cecchetti work in the Saturday performance and demonstrate in a workshop on Sunday.
-Dancers must be available for 2-3 rehearsals on selected Saturday afternoons before the Conference weekend.
+Timings: 9-11.30am Saturday, 11-1.30pm Sunday.
+Dancers who are working at a minimum level of Grade 6 are invited to perform excerpts of traditional Cecchetti work in the Saturday performance and demonstrate in a workshop on Sunday.
+The Tutus & Tiaras group will also be performing onstage on Saturday 21st October.

 For more details, contact Julie

 Christmas Concert 13th December 2017 at the URC